 Roxanne has published in Jump Cut, Ada: A Journal of Gender, New Media, and Technology, and Feminist Media Histories.
 Roxanne is the editor of Spectator 37.2 (Fall 2017), the first journal issue devoted to the study of transgender media, and the co-editor of Spectatorship: Shifting Theories of Gender, Sexuality, and Media (UT Press, 2017).

-This year Roxanne also served as a juror for the James Tiptree, Jr. Literary Award, an annual prize given to encourage the exploration and expansion of gender through fantasy and science fiction.
+An active member of the feminist science fiction community, Roxanne served as a juror for the 2016 James Tiptree, Jr. Literary Award, an annual prize given to encourage the exploration and expansion of gender through fantasy and science fiction.
 The 2016 award went to Anna-Marie McLemore’s beautiful work of magical realism about trans existence and queer love, When the Moon Was Ours.